By Rex Warwood

 Jack spoke about the legacy left for the community by many who have now passed, namely The Jubilee Swimming Pool, which was constructed in 1962.

-He put forward a proposal to develop the complex into a ‘Youth Hub‘ thereby utilising the pool as an asset for future young generations.
+He put forward a proposal to develop the complex into a ‘Youth Hub‘ thereby utilizing the pool as an asset for future young generations.

 Mini workshops were also held at the meeting and those in attendance were asked for their views on the kinds of services they might consider providing in the future.